kubevela/kubevela.github.io/docs/platform-engineers/components/custom-component.md

 ```

 In detail:
-- `.spec.workload` is required to indicate the workload type of this component.
+- `.spec.workload` indicates the workload type of this component, it can help integrate with traits that apply to this kind of workload.
 - `.spec.schematic.cue.template` is a CUE template, specifically:
     * The `output` filed defines the template for the abstraction.
     * The `parameter` filed defines the template parameters, i.e. the configurable properties exposed in the `Application`abstraction (and JSON schema will be automatically generated based on them).